Abdul Rashid (agriculturist): Awards

-Rashid is affiliated with the Pakistan Academy of Sciences, Soil Science Society of America, American Society of Agronomy, Indian Society of Soil Science, East–West Center, Association of Former PARC Scientists, and Soil Science Society of Pakistan, of which he is a past President.
+Abdul Rashid is affiliated with the Pakistan Academy of Sciences, Soil Science Society of America, American Society of Agronomy, Indian Society of Soil Science, East–West Center, Association of Former PARC Scientists, and Soil Science Society of Pakistan, of which he is a past President.

-Rashid is the 2013 IFA Norman Borlaug Award recipient for excellence in plant nutrition research; in 2017 he was chosen as an IPNI Science Award winner.
+Abdul Rashid is the 2013 IFA Norman Borlaug Award recipient for excellence in plant nutrition research; in 2017 he was chosen as an IPNI Science Award winner.
 The same year, he also became the recipient of the J Benton Jones Award for his contributions in soil testing and plant analysis.
 He is an East-West Center Distinguished Alumnus; Fellow of the Pakistan Academy of Sciences, Indian Society of Soil Science, and Soil Science Society of Pakistan; PARC Silver Jubilee Laureate, Pakistan's Scientist of the Year, and National Book Foundation Awardee.

-In 2005, Rashid was Pakistan's Dr Norman Borlaug Award recipient.
+In 2005, Abdul Rashid was Pakistan's Dr Norman Borlaug Award recipient.